edigonzales-archiv/gretl-reorg/README.md

 Since Gradle 5 TestKit behaves like a regular Gradle invocation, and will search upwards for a settings.gradle file that defines the build.
 Hence you need a (empty) settings.gradle in every job directory.

+Instead of creating and starting a container with gradle tasks we use the testcontainers framework: it will start a new container _before_ every executed test class.

 ## Jenkins (CI/CD)
 For a working github webhook one have to choose the content type `application/x-www-form-urlencoded` and not `application/json`.
-And to not forget the trailing `/`.
+And do not forget the trailing `/`.